Overpass collapses in World Cup city, crushes vehicles

 Last month a worker died after a 90-tonne beam fell during the construction of a monorail train project in São Paulo.

-(Reporting by Guillermo Parra-Bernal, Caroline Stauffer, Brad Haynes, Eduardo Simoes and Tiago Pariz; Editing by Brian Winter, Kieran Murray and Ken Wills)
+(Reporting by Guillermo Parra-Bernal, Caroline Stauffer, Brad Haynes, Eduardo Simoes and Tiago Pariz; Editing by Brian Winter and Kieran Murray)